 About JS Shokrian

-Renegotiating the bounds of justice and aesthetics, JS Shokrian’s practice attends to disabled social life and its intersectional proliferations.
-Shokrian invests in emergent theoretical discourses and material practices of disclosure, consent, and surveillance technologies.
-Current engagements include a Senior Scholar Fellowship at Paul K. Longmore Institute on Disability at San Francisco State University, a talking book library of disability literature at Wendy’s Subway (New York), and stage design for the disability arts dance company Kinetic Light’s upcoming tour, Wired.
-Shokrian lives and works in New York City is a San Francisco State University alum and received an MFA in Photography from Milton Avery School of the Arts, Bard College.
+JS Shokrian’s practice attends to disabled social life and its intersectional proliferations.
+Shokrian is engaged in emergent theoretical discourses and material practices relating to care, consent, and communication.
+Recent engagements include a residency at Beall Center for Art + Technology through Leonardo/ISAST "CripTech Incubator" and an artist collaboration with disability arts dance company Kinetic Light for the stage performance Wired.
+Shokrian lives and works in New York City, is a San Francisco State University alum, and received an MFA in Photography from Milton Avery School of the Arts, Bard College.

 Stefanie Lyn Kaufman-Mthimkhulu